CryptozombiesHQ/cryptozombie-lessons/3/03-savinggasstorage.md

 In order to keep costs down, you want to avoid writing data to storage except when absolutely necessary.
 Sometimes this involves seemingly inefficient programming logic — like rebuilding an array in `memory` every time a function is called instead of simply saving that array in a variable for quick lookups.

 In most programming languages, looping over large data sets is expensive.
-But in Solidity, loops are actually cheaper than `storage` if they're in an `external view` function, since they don't cost any gas.
+But in Solidity, loops are actually cheaper than `storage` if they're in an `external view` function, since they don't cost your users any gas.

 We'll look at an example of this in the next chapter, but first, let's go over how to declare arrays in memory.